therobertc/oef-sdk-python/docs/source/user/communication-protocols.rst

 Search services
 ~~~~~~~~~~~~~~~

-The :func:`~oef.agents.OEFCoreInterface.search_services` method is the analogous counterpart of the
+The :func:`~oef.agents.Agent.search_services` method is the analogous counterpart of the
-:func:`~oef.agents.OEFCoreInterface.search_agents`, but used to discover services in the `Service Directory`.
+:func:`~oef.agents.Agent.search_agents`, but used to discover services in the `Service Directory`.

 Suppose we want to search bookshop located in ``Cambridge``.
 Continuing with the definition of the data model
 `in this section <#register-service>`__.